 The Company has reclamation and water treatment obligations at the Troilus Gold property from historical mining activities.
-The Company has recorded a total obligation of \$3,679,540 as at October 31, 2020, of which \$133,765 has been recognized as current (July 31, 2020: \$3,876,356, \$147,674 being current).
+The Company has recorded a total obligation of \$3,524,471 as at April 30, 2021, of which \$116,156 has been recognized as current (July 31, 2020: \$3,876,356, \$147,674 being current).
 This estimate assumes that future mining operations will not resume and as management continues its exploration program and works towards a future mining scenario, the reclamation provision will be adjusted accordingly.

 During 2019, the Company withdrew its security deposit with the Government of Quebec in exchange for an underwritten bond from an insurance company.
 To purchase this insurance, the Company paid a deposit of \$1,589,190 to the insurance company and pays an annual fee of 2.5% of the insured amount.

 The Company also paid an additional \$50,000 deposit as security against current and future estimated reclamation obligations on the landfill site on the Troilus Gold property.

-During Q1-2021, the Company commenced the process of entering into a bonding facility with a new insurance company pursuant to which the Company would further reduce its cash deposit to 20% of the reclamation deposit, or \$794,595, incurring the same annual fee.
-The Company deposited \$794,595 into a Guaranteed Investment Certificate ("GIC") secured by a Letter of Credit and upon acceptance by the government of Quebec, the Company anticipated receiving the existing deposit of \$1,589,190.
-This GIC is classified as restricted cash as at October 31, 2020.
+During the nine months ended April 30, 2021, the Company entered into a bonding facility with a new insurance company pursuant to which the Company further reduced its cash deposit to 20% of the reclamation deposit, or \$794,595, incurring the same annual fee.
+The Company deposited \$794,595 into a Guaranteed Investment Certificate ("GIC") secured by a Letter of Credit and received a refund of the existing deposit of \$1,589,190.